Containers

 APFS is a pooled storage, transactional, copy-on-write file system.
 Its design relies on a core management layer known as the Container.
 APFS containers consist of a collection of several specialized components: The Space Manager, the Checkpoint Areas, and the Reaper.
-In today’s post, we will give an overview of APFS containers and these components.
+In today’s post, we will give an overview of APFS containers and these components, including the mount procedure, transaction lifecycle, and container resize mechanisms.

 History